-Dental implants are fantastic way to restore your smile.
-They’re a convenient solution that look and function like your natural teeth.
+Dental implants are a fantastic way to restore your smile.
+They’re a convenient solution that looks and functions like your natural teeth.
 To make them last as long as possible, proper care at home is especially important.
-When it comes to protecting dental implants, “the goal of oral hygiene is to prevent infection.”
-You do this in the same way care for your natural teeth, with a daily regimen of brushing, rinsing with mouthwash, and using an interdental cleaner (a device designed to clean between your teeth).
+When it comes to how to care for your dental implants, “the goal of oral hygiene is to prevent infection.”
+You do this in the same way you’d care for your natural teeth, with a daily regimen of brushing, rinsing with mouthwash, and using an interdental cleaner (a device designed to clean between your teeth).

 Choosing the Right Toothbrush

-There’s a lot of discussion about which type of toothbrush works best around dental implants and other types of dental work.
+There’s a lot of discussion about which type of toothbrush works best around how to care for your dental implants and other types of dental work.
 In fact, there have been numerous studies conducted to determine whether powered or manual toothbrushes are the safest and most effective way to protect your dental implants.
 So far, these studies “show no significant difference between sonic, electric, or manual toothbrushes.”

 One thing is clear, though.
-You should select a toothbrush with soft bristles.
-There’s a consensus in the dental literature which “supports the use of soft or extra soft brushes as a means to clean the surface of a titanium implant safely.”
+You should select a toothbrush with soft bristles in order to care for your dental implants.
+There’s a consensus in the dental literature that “supports the use of soft or extra soft brushes as a means to clean the surface of a titanium implant safely.”

 Choosing the Right Toothpaste

 You will want to select a low-abrasive toothpaste to avoid scratching the titanium implant fixture.
 That means no baking soda, no stain removers, and no smoker’s toothpaste.
-You should also avoid toothpaste containing both stannous fluoride and sodium fluoride because they can damage the titanium in your dental implants.
+You should also avoid toothpaste containing both stannous fluoride and sodium fluoride because they can cause damage to the titanium and are not good when you provide care for your dental implants.

 Choosing the Right Interdental Cleaners